B3Dcmb/midapack/INSTALL.md

 - LAPACK
 - CFITSIO

-For the installation to work properly, make sure that the environment variable `MIDAPACKROOT` is set to whatever installation prefix was used when installing midapack.
+Typically the path to the Midapack installation can be provided by adding the hint `-D MIDAPACK_DIR <path>` to the first cmake command.

 The user may want to use a LAPACK implementation provided by Intel MKL (Math Kernel Library).
 If so, the feature may be enabled by passing the option `-D USE_MKL=ON`.